axibase/atsd-use-cases/how-to/github/push-notification.md

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to track new pushes can be better accomplished using programmatic integration leveraging GitHub webhook functionality.

-Webhook functionality is constantly evolving to include new options, explore the GitHub development team's latest pursuits on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/) for an insight into coming features.
+GitHub webhook functionality is prominently featured on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/), explore the GitHub team's latest developments and gain an insight into coming features.

 ## Launch ATSD Sandbox

 Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.
-Log in to ATSD using the [default credentials](https://github.com/axibase/dockers/tree/atsd-sandbox#default-credentials).

 Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container will be running.
 The Docker host should be externally accessible to receive webhook notifications from GitHub servers.